magicDGS/ReadTools/README.md

 [Documentation Page][documentation-page].
 There, you can find the information for download and the complete tool documentation for the current version.

-For developers, please check our [Wiki][wiki-page] for more details or fill an [issue][issue_tracker] if you have any question: we would be happy to include any extra information to the [Wiki][wiki-page] with your feedback!

 ### Pre-requisites

 - A Java 8 JDK